-- The flexibility to commission short-term policy-led projects has significant impact for policy making and was previously delivered through the Contract Research Fund.
-This function will be maintained as part of the RRF fund in 2022-2027. - Medium-term research (up to 3 years) responding to new, unforeseen policy needs which emerge after the initial commissioning period.
-Mechanisms such as staged, "challenge" funding could be considered. - This funding will be awarded under open competition and will therefore be open to a far greater range of organisations to help foster innovation and creativity in the types of work funded by the programme.
+The flexibility to commission short-term policy-led projects has significant impact for policy making and was previously delivered through the Contract Research Fund.
+This function will be maintained as part of the RRF fund in 2022-2027.

+Medium-term research (up to 3 years) responding to new, unforeseen policy needs which emerge after the initial commissioning period.
+Aims, objectives and mechanisms will need to be developed, and options such as staged, "challenge" funding will be considered.

+This funding will be awarded under open competition and will therefore be open to a far greater range of organisations to help foster innovation and creativity in the types of work funded by the programme.

-Centres of Expertise (CoE's)
+Centres of Expertise (CoEs)

-- We will continue to support the existing policy-facing Centres of Expertise for Climate Change, Water, Animal Disease Outbreaks and Plant Health.
-It is envisaged that the proportion of the budget allocated to these centres will be increased slightly to reflect the growing demand for their outputs. - A new Centre of Expertise on Biodiversity will be established to reflect the growing demand for evidence in this subject area.
+We will continue to support the existing policy-facing Centres of Expertise for Climate Change, Water, Animal Disease Outbreaks and Plant Health.
+It is envisaged that the proportion of the budget allocated to these centres will be increased slightly to reflect the growing demand for their outputs.

+A new Centre of Expertise on Biodiversity will be established to reflect the growing demand for evidence in this subject area (see Annex A Theme D.4 for further detail).